 Yes, solar and volcanic activity affect temperature.
 It should be getting colder if we weren't warming it.
 When solar and volcanoes are taken into account co2 and temperature are tightly correlated.
 In the last few decades the sun has cooled, yet the temperature has risen.
 It was predicted that winters and nights should warm faster than summers and days if humans were warming the planet not changes in the sun.
 This is what has happened.

 The vast majority of scientists in the 1970s predicted warming only a small minority of papers predicted cooling.
+This cooling was over represented in the media and is now used to discredit climate science as a whole.

 Yes, albedo is important.
 The loss of polluting aerosols is behind the recent acceleration in temperatures, against a backdrop of steadily rising temperatures due to co2 and ch4.